HangfireIO/Hangfire/docs/tutorials/highlight.rst

 * Sometimes you can't avoid long-running methods in ASP.NET applications.
 * Long running methods can cause your application to be un-responsible from the users point of view.
 * To remove waits you should place your long-running method invocation into background job.
-* Background job processing is complex itself, but simple with HangFire.
+* Background job processing is complex itself, but simple with Hangfire.
-* You can process background jobs even inside ASP.NET applications with HangFire.
+* You can process background jobs even inside ASP.NET applications with Hangfire.

 Please, ask any questions using the comments form below.